JSelvaraj/JUnit/README.md

-# JUnit
+# Loyalty Card
-This is the first CS2001 practical.
-It involved using the principles of Test-Driven Development to implement a loyalty card program according to an interface provided to us.
-We also had implement a suite of JUnit tests in order to test the loyalty card program.
+To make this project I utilized test-driven development (aided by the JUnit framework) to make a simple loyalty card system using pre-provided interfaces.

 This practical required us to become familiar with interfaces in Java and also the JUnit testing Framework.